yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-007_Password_Field_Masks_Entered_Characters.md

-# TC-007 – Verify invalid login error message
+# TC-007 – Verify that characters entered in the Password field are masked

 ## 🧪 Test Steps
 1. Open the application